Gain (singer)

 Son Ga-in (손가인; born September 20, 1987), known mononymously as Gain, is a South Korean singer, actress and entertainer, best known as a member of the South Korean girl group Brown Eyed Girls.
 Having debuted with her home group earlier in 2006, Gain eventually made her solo debut in October 2010 with Step 2/4 to great commercial success, and has since released a total of six extended plays.
-In addition to her musical career, the singer also appeared in several native programs and series, most notably We Got Married and All My Love, where she co-starred alongside 2AM's Jo Kwon.
+In addition to her musical career, the singer also appeared in several native programs and series, most notably We Got Married and All My Love for You, where she co-starred alongside 2AM's Jo Kwon.

 Career

 2005–2009: Brown Eyed Girls and solo projects

 Son Ga-In was noticed by the existing members of Brown Eyed Girls after she was eliminated during auditions for the popular South Korean reality series, Let's Coke Play!
 Battle Shinhwa!
 She was approached by composer Ahn Jung-hoon and invited to audition at Brown Eyed Girls' company, Nega Network, eventually joining the group.
 The four members performed several small shows before officially debuting as Brown Eyed Girls in 2006.
 In the same year, she performed a duet "Must Have Love" with SG Wannabe's leader Kim Yong-jun, which became her first number one hit during the Christmas season.

 Despite having initial successes, it was not until 2009 that her home group made a breakthrough into Korean mainstream with their hit song "Abracadabra", which was notable for the group's shift of their image and their new direction.
 After the unexpected success of the song, the group gained further recognition.

 Beside her involvement with the group, she also appeared in 4Tomorrow, a collaboration project with 4Minute's Hyuna, After School's Uee and KARA's Han Seung-yeon.
-She also released a digital single, titled "We Fell in Love" with then We Got Married partner 2AM Jo Kwon, composed by fellow member JeA, Kim Eana, and produced by Lee Min-soo.
+She also released a digital single, titled "I Happen to Love You" with then We Got Married partner Jo Kwon of 2AM, composed by fellow member JeA, written by Kim Eana, and produced by Lee Min-soo.
 The duet became a successand spent three weeks at the top of the Gaon Digital Chart of 2010.